 Access Stress Control classes online for free

 As you can’t come to a regular Stress Control class due to the current COVID-19 (Coronavirus) pandemic, Stress Control will come to you by live streaming two sessions a week on YouTube.
-Each session will repeat four times starting on Monday 8th of June.
+Each of the six sessions will be run in September, October, November and December.
+There are two available times to sit each class.

 The sessions will be led by Dr Jim White, consultant clinical psychologist, who created the class and who has taught most of the NHS (UK) and HSE (Ireland) trainers who would normally be running classes in their communities.
 Stress Control online already ran over three weeks in April and an average audience of 6,000 attended each session.